"If it's not fun, it's not worth doing!"

 My first teaching experience was training Crisis Hotline volunteers, so I consider quilt classes practically stress free.
 After joining the All Star Quilters Guild in 1989, I began teaching on a regular basis, and enjoy giving classes for guilds and shops.
 In 2007 I spent a wonderful week teaching at the John C. Campbell Folk School in North Carolina.
 It was one of my "Personalized Mystery Quilts" with traditional blocks that tell the history of the school.
 I am pleased to be a continuing teacher there!

 I've been a Florida resident since 1981, and live in the Mandarin area of Jacksonville with my husband Ed.
-Our adult son has moved out, so now I have an office and a sewing room!
 I have served three terms as president of the All Star Quilters Guild, Inc., have been the newsletter editor for the Sunshine State Quilters Association's SunRays, and collect weird pictorial fabrics (which allowed me to win a Judge’s Recognition Award at QuiltFest of Jacksonville).